ShadowLaurus/MsSQLAdmin/README.md

-# MsSQLAdmin
+﻿# MsSQLAdmin

-admin web pour MS SQL Server
+A web interface for SQL Server write in ASP.NET MVC Core 2.0.